 What is CAIPE?

 CAIPE was established in 1987 as a membership organisation and UK-based charity, to promote health and wellbeing and to improve the health and social care of the public by advancing interprofessional education (IPE).
+This year we celebrate thirty years since the foundation of CAIPE with a special event.

 We are a community committed to collaborative working across health and social care and related services.
 CAIPE aims to promote and develop interprofessional education, research, learning and practice globally.